eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ## Useful information
-- If you have a question about the functionalities of the extension, or come across a problem [file an issue](https://github.com/eclipse/che-che4z-lsp-for-hlasm/issues).
+- If you have a question about the functionalities of the extension, or come across a problem, [file an issue](https://github.com/eclipse/che-che4z-lsp-for-hlasm/issues).
 - Contributions are always welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
-- See the project [wiki](https://github.com/eclipse/che-che4z-lsp-for-hlasm/wiki/) for project documentation
+- See the project [wiki](https://github.com/eclipse/che-che4z-lsp-for-hlasm/wiki/) for project documentation.
-- For instructions how to build and install the project from source, see the project [wiki](https://github.com/eclipse/che-che4z-lsp-for-hlasm/wiki/Build-instructions)
+- For instructions on how to build and install the project from source, see the project [wiki](https://github.com/eclipse/che-che4z-lsp-for-hlasm/wiki/Build-instructions).
 - All [releases](https://github.com/eclipse/che-che4z-lsp-for-hlasm/releases) are available here on GitHub.
 - Any and all feedback is appreciated and welcome!